Tracy Quartermaine: Backstory

-Tracy Angelica Quartermaine is born on Southampton, New York on April 6, 1949 as the youngest child of Edward and Lila Quartermaine.
+Tracy Angelica Quartermaine is born on Southampton, New York on April 6, 1949, as the youngest child of Edward and Lila Quartermaine.
 Tracy was introduced onscreen in 1978, as a divorcée and neglectful mother.
 Backstory established that she had married young to Lord Lawrence "Larry" Ashton and had a son, Ned Ashton.
 When she divorced Larry Ashton, her son Ned spent a great deal of time with his grandparents or at boarding school while his mother focused on travel or her social life.
 In addition to Lord Ashton, it was mentioned that she had been married three other times, although Larry was the only one ever seen on screen.
-She was a more involved mother to Ned's much younger half-brother, Dillon.
-Tracy took Dillon with her to Europe to avoid being charged with a hit and run accident and to keep Dillon's father, Paul Hornsby, from taking custody.
-She succeeded in keeping Paul out of Dillon's life and raised the boy mainly in Europe.
-At one point, she lived in the SoHo district of New York City, where she was briefly married to mafioso Gino Soleito.
-She returned to Port Charles with a teenage Dillon and left him with her parents.